 2. The cash cushion is getting thin

-The average business owner's cash reserves would over just 27 days of their typical expenses, according to a recent JPMorgan Chase & Co.
+The average business owner's cash reserves would over just 27 days of their typical expenses, according to a JPMorgan Chase & Co.
 Institute report.

 "If a small business has only that much cash, that's a good indicator that they should look for financing," says Sheryl Cameron, Specialty Finance Executive Director at JPMorgan Chase.
 An adequate buffer can help you weather downturns, pay unexpected expenses and take advantage of opportunities such as vendor discounts.
 Conley recommends seeking a line of credit or a business credit card to complement the cash reserve and extend the buffer to at least 90 days.

 3. Your credit card or line of credit balances are consistently high

 Carrying high balances on your business credit accounts may hurt your company's credit rating.

 For example, if your business has a $100,000 line of credit, and your balance is consistently above $40,000, it may be a sign that you need a long-term financing solution.
 Taking out a term loan of $40,000 and using the line of credit to cover other expenses that arise could make the debt easier to manage, according to Cameron.
 You would pay off the term loan in predictable, fixed payments over time.
 Seeking an alternate credit source can also be useful if you're carrying high-interest debt, since it may allow you to pay down the debt at a lower rate.
 Consider talking with your lender to find an additional credit source to help you better manage your debt.

 Using outdated or inefficient technology or equipment can erode your team's productivity and put you at a disadvantage against competitors.
 If you're experiencing outages, breakdowns or slowing systems performance, consider whether upgrades could improve quality or output.
 A number of financing options are available for equipment purchases that allow you to reap productivity gains while conserving cash.
 The efficiency boost from new tools may also offset the cost of buying them.